 Witnessing life transitions with ritual and ceremony in family therapy: Three examples from a Metis therapist.
 Journal of Systemic Therapies, 31(3), 68-78.

-A word is worth a thousand pictures: Working with Aboriginal women who wave experienced violence.
+Richardson, C. (2009).
+A word is worth a thousand pictures: Working with Aboriginal women who have experienced violence.
 In L. R. Ross (Ed.), Feminist counselling: Theories, issues and practice.
 Toronto, Canada: Women’s Press.

 Metis identity creation and tactical responses to oppression and racism.
 Variegations, 2, 56-71.